2012 Atlantic hurricane season: Hurricane Isaac

 A tropical wave developed into Tropical Depression Nine at 0600 UTC on August 21, while located about 720 mi east of the Lesser Antilles.
 The depression headed just north of due west and twelve hours later, strengthened into Tropical Storm Isaac.
 After intensifying somewhat further, Isaac passed through the Leeward Islands on August 22.
 A few islands reported tropical storm force winds and light rainfall, but no damage occurred.
 Unfavorable conditions, primarily dry air, as well as a reformation of the center caused Isaac to remain disorganized in the eastern Caribbean Sea.
 Early on August 25, Isaac made landfall near Jacmel, Haiti as a strong tropical storm.
 Strong winds and heavy rain impacted numerous camps set up after the 2010 Haiti earthquake, with about 6,000 people losing shelter.
-Approximately 1,000 houses were destroyed, resulting in about $8 million in damage; there were 24 deaths confirmed.
+Approximately 1,000 houses were destroyed.
+Isaac resulted in about $242 million in damage; there were 24 deaths confirmed.
 In neighboring Dominican Republic, 864 houses were damaged and cross loses reached approximately $30 million; five deaths were reported.
 Isaac became slightly disorganized over Haiti and re-emerged into the Caribbean Sea later on August 25, hours before striking Guantánamo Province, Cuba with winds of 60 mph.
 There, 6 homes were destroyed and 91 sustained damage.